pykeen/pykeen/docs/source/tutorial/understanding_evaluation.rst

 Mean Reciprocal Rank
 ********************
-The mean reciprocal rank (MRR) is the inverse of the harmonic mean of the ranks.
+The mean reciprocal rank (MRR) is the arithemtic mean of reciprocal ranks, and thus the inverse of the harmonic mean of the ranks.
 It is defined as:

 .. math::